sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 If you don't use dependency injection then don't worry too much about it.
 But feel free to check it out regardless and see if you like it.

-## Why should we care about separation of concerns?
+## Summary - Why should we care about separation of concerns?

-The examples given already cover this, so this will be a summary.
+The examples given already cover this, so here is a brief summary.

 With separation of concerns, we get the following benefits: